kubazwierzycki/PWA-app/README.md

   - `/pwa-playrooms/` - is responsible for the functionality of the playroom
   - `/pwa-users/` - stores data of registered users

+## Project branches

+The project repository contains:
+- a `main` branch for development purposes
+- a `deployemnt` branch for deployment purposes

+Each feature or bug fix should be developed on a dedicated feature branch.

 ## Authors

 The application is developed by: